 Figure 8 shows the growth of L for tags in the BibSonomy and del.icio.us folksonomies.
-Interestingly, the average path length for tags in the BibSonomy dataset is much larger than that for the
+Interest-

 Fig. 7.
-Connectedness/Transitivity for the BibSonomy folksonomy (left) and the del.icio.us folksonomy (right) as a function of network growth, measured as the total number of tagging events in the folksonomy.
-The connectedness/transitivity for random graphs of corresponding size is also shown (permuted and binomial).
-As in the case of cliquishness, the values of the connectedness/transitivity are very high for the folksonomy networks, at odds with the corresponding random graphs.
+Connectedness/Transitivity of the BibSonomy folksonomy (left) and the del.icio.us folksonomy (right), compared with the corresponding random graphs: permuted and binomial (see text).
+The measure is repeated following the network growth and shown as a function of the number of tagging events.
+Similar graphs have been obtained as a function of the number of nodes of the networks (not shown).
+As in the case of cliquishness, the values of connectedness/transitivity are very high for the folksonomy networks, at odds with the corresponding random graphs (permutated and binomial).

 Fig. 8.
-Characteristic path length L computed by considering tags only, in BibSonomy (left) and del.icio.us (right).
-The figures show that the characteristic path length restricted to tags is almost constant, starting from a very early point in the growth of the folksonomy.
+Characteristic path length L considering only tags in BibSonomy (left) and del.icio.us (right).
+The figures show that the characteristic path length restricted to tags is almost constant starting from a very early point in the growth of the folksonomy.

-random folksonomies and rises to about 3.5 to 3.6 very early in the life of BibSonomy, but then remains almost constant.
+ingly, the average path length for tags in the Bib-Sonomy dataset is much larger than that for the random folksonomies and rises to about 3.5 to 3.6 very early in the life of BibSonomy, but then remains almost constant.
 In the del.icio.us folksonomy, which is considerably larger than the latter one, the characteristic path length for tags still remains almost the same at about 3.7.